IslamAlorabI/GSmoji/README.md

 Apple Font [Arabic] with Emoji Based On iOS 15.4

-There are Two Types of Apple Arabic Font [SanFranciscoArabic] :
+There are Two Types of Apple Arabic Font :

 [SFArabic] [SFArabicRounded]